Clubs at Parkerville

 - Reading helps improve writing.

-Most mornings at 8.00am, the Footy Club is in full swing on the oval.
-Due to the generosity of parent Byron Lockyer, students can come down and hone their kicking skills or just socialise with other students in a fun atmosphere whilst building some fitness.
+Monday, Wednesday, Friday at 8.10am, the Sport Club is in full swing either on the oval or on the basketball courts.
+Mr Hall, the physical education specialist runs games and skill practise that the students can participate in and hone their sporting skills or just socialise with other students in a fun atmosphere whilst building some fitness.
 The benefits are many:

 - Fine and gross motor development;